naichilab/UnityNaturalMCP/README.md

 ![Preference](docs/images/preferences.png)

 ### Claude Code
-Clone the repository and start the server by passing `stdio-to-streamable-http/src/index.js` to `node`.

-You can specify the destination IP address and port through the `MCP_SERVER_IP` and `MCP_SERVER_PORT` environment variables.

-Use the following command to register an MCP server with ClaudeCode.
+Clone the repository and use the following command to register an MCP server with ClaudeCode.

 Replace path/to with the path to the cloned stdio-to-streamable-http.